Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Methodology

-Our first model (``all mergers'') assumes that SMBHs merge as soon as their parent dark matter haloes merge, regardless of the mass ratio of the two haloes.
-This scenario results in the maximum possible number of SMBH mergers, therefore the merger contribution is overly optimistic.
-As a result, this scenario serves as the most optimistic case for SMBH growth.
+Our first model (``\textsc{all mergers}'') assumes that SMBHs merge as soon as their parent dark matter haloes merge, regardless of the mass ratio of the two haloes.
+This scenario results in the maximum possible number of SMBH mergers.
+Hence, this extreme scenario explores the most optimistic contribution of BH merging to SMBH growth.

-Our second model (``few mergers'') poses more stringent constraints on SMBH mergers and is based on the distance $d_{\rm sep}$ of the two parent halos when they are identified as separate (sub-)halos for the last time ($z_{\rm merge}$).
-Specifically, the SMBHs at the centers of these halos are assumed to have merged if (i) their $d_{\rm sep}$ is smaller than $10\%$ $R_{\rm vir}$ of the more massive of the two halos or (ii) their dynamical friction timescale is smaller than the Hubble time at $z_{\rm merge}$.
+Our second model (``\textsc{few mergers}'') poses more stringent constraints on SMBH mergers and is based on the distance $d_{\rm sep}$ of the two parent halos when they are identified as separate (sub-)halos for the last time ($z_{\rm merge}$).
+Specifically, the SMBHs at the centres of these halos are assumed to have merged by the next snapshot if (i) their $d_{\rm sep}$ is smaller than $10\%$ $R_{\rm vir}$ of the more massive of the two halos or (ii) their dynamical friction timescale $t_{\rm df}$ is smaller than the Hubble time at $z_{\rm merge}$.
 We adopt the following analytic estimate of the dynamical friction time \citep{BinneyTremaine1987}:

-Here, $M_{\rm h1}$ and $M_{\rm h2}$ are the first and the second halo mass, calculated by AHF.
+Here, $M_{\rm h1}$ and $M_{\rm h2}$ are the virial masses of the more massive and the less massive halo, respectively.
 Furthermore, $\Lambda$ is Coulomb logarithm where $\ln(\Lambda)=\ln(1+M_{\rm h1}/M_{\rm h2})$. $R_{\rm vir}$ is the virial radius and $V_{\rm vir}$ is the circular velocity of the more massive of the merging haloes.
-It is important to be careful about how the mass of the second halo is calculated.
-Dark matter particles of the second halo begin to be stripped when the two haloes are sufficiently close.
-To mitigate the effect of stripping -which may extend the merging timescale- the maximum mass of the progenitors of the second halo is used instead of the current halo mass.
-The second halo typically reaches its maximum mass $60-100$ Myrs before the halo merger.
+The less massive halo is often affected by tidal stripping at the late stages of the halo merger.
+To mitigate the effect of stripping -which may extend the inferred merging timescale- the maximum mass of the progenitors of the less massive halo is used instead of its current halo mass.
+A halo typically reaches its maximum mass $60-100$ Myrs before the halo merger.

-Our third option (``no mergers'') is to neglect SMBH mergers altogether, so that SMBH seeds only grow via mass accretion throughout cosmic time.
+Our third option (``\textsc{no mergers}'') is to neglect SMBH mergers altogether so that SMBHs only grow via mass accretion throughout cosmic time.